squarepupil/website-pages/src/gallery.md

 This should probably be examined.
 It was done to get the next from going off the screen.

+the inner last was being flexed and causing trouble. so eliminating that.

     main .inner.last {
         width:93%;
+        flex-direction: initial;
     }

     main {